-Esri provides a Chef cookbook to automate ArcGIS Enterprise installation and configuration.
-You can use it to install ArcGIS Enterprise software components, including other ArcGIS Servers, and configure them to work with each other.
-See Esri ArcGIS Cookbook for details.
-When you run the ArcGIS Cookbook, you can provide configuration information that meet your specific requirements.
+Esri provides Chef cookbooks to automate ArcGIS Enterprise installation and configuration.
+You can use them to install ArcGIS Enterprise software components, including other ArcGIS Server sites, and configure them to work with each other.
+See ArcGIS Chef Cookbook for details.
+When you run an ArcGIS Cookbook, provide configuration information that meets your specific requirements.

 ArcGIS Python API

 Once your portal is set up to your specification, you can automate the population of your portal with users, groups, and items, as well as manage them on an on-going basis.
-Once set up, you can automate any number of tasks, similar but not limited to what is mentioned above.
+Once set up, you can automate many tasks, such as those mentioned at the beginning of this topic.
 You can accomplish this using ArcGIS Python API.
-This new API from Esri allows ArcGIS administrators, publishers, scientists, or any user to leverage the Python environment to automate their workflows and perform repetitive tasks using scripts.
+This API allows ArcGIS administrators, publishers, and users to leverage the Python environment to automate their workflows and perform repetitive tasks using scripts.
 To learn more about what you can do with this API, see Scripting with ArcGIS Python API.

 Other automation solutions

-In addition to the above, Esri continues to support a number of older automation solutions available from previous versions.
+Esri continues to support a number of other automation solutions available from previous versions.

 Portal for ArcGIS command line utilities